 Genital herpes and pregnancy

 If you have genital herpes in pregnancy, there's a risk your baby could develop a serious illness called neonatal herpes.
-Most babies recover, but it can be fatal.
+Most babies recover with antiviral treatment, but it can be fatal.

 See your midwife or GP if you think you have genital herpes in pregnancy.